ramun3/ramun3/README.md

    - etc...
    - most importantly, sarklings/sark supporters. (you disgust me..)

+        im sometimes selectively mute, since im kinda dislexic, or either not knowing what to say.

         i LOVE making new friends but sometimes im shy to int with them 💔💔

         i would be appreciated if you interact with me first!